MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-reservation-order-tracking-and-action-messaging.md

 >  The Late Binding functionality may also change reservations without informing the user, by reshuffling nonspecific reservations of serial or lot numbers.
 For more information, see "Design Details: Item Tracking and Reservations".

 ### <a name="automatic-reservations"></a>Automatic Reservations
  The item card can be set up to always be reserved automatically from demand, such as sales orders.
-In that case, reservation is made against stock, purchase orders, assembly orders, and works orders.
+In that case, reservation is made against inventory, purchase orders, assembly orders, and works orders.
 A warning is issued if supply is insufficient.

  In addition, items are automatically reserved by various planning functions to keep a demand linked to a specific supply.
 The order tracking entries for such planning links contain **Reservation** in the **Reservation Status** field in the **Reservation Entry** table.
 Automatic reservations are created in the following situations: